The Hidden Cost of India's Electronics Assembly Push: A 40% E-Waste Surge and the Death of Affordable Repair

 |---|---|

-With SIEMENS's forward EPS higher than its trailing EPS, the company is expected to be more profitable in the current financial year.
-This signals confidence in SIEMENS's growth potential, as improved earnings are forecasted compared to the prior year's performance.
+Siemens Limited's forward EPS being higher than its trailing EPS indicates that the company is expected to achieve greater profitability this financial year.
+This suggests improving earnings and a stronger financial position compared to the previous year's performance.

 Price projections: